Updated: june 2026

 Regional population dynamics are driven by multiple forces, including the prevalence of job opportunities and overall affordability, including the availability of housing opportunities at all income levels.
 Since 1970, the Bay Area’s population has grown by over 60%, adding about 3 million new residents.

 In the 2010s, the Bay Area kept growing, thanks to a strong economy.
-But by the end of that decade, growth started to slow, and after 2020—when the COVID-19 pandemic hit—the population actually began to shrink.
-Since 2020, the region has lost about 177,000 people, or around 2% of its population.
-In fact, 2021, 2022, and 2024 (but not 2023) were the first years the Bay Area’s population dropped in more than 50 years.
+But by the end of that decade, growth started to slow.
+After 2020 when the COVID-19 pandemic hit the population actually began to shrink.
+From 2020 to 2025, the region has lost about 109,000 people, or around 1.4% of its population.
+In fact, the early 2020s were the first years the Bay Area’s population dropped in more than 50 years.

 Regional Distribution

-The distribution of Bay Area residents between center cities and suburban communities has been relatively stable for over a decade.
+The distribution of Bay Area residents between center cities and suburban communities has been relatively stable for the past two decades.

-Vital Signs groups jurisdictions in the Bay Area based on their proximity to the Bay, with the three largest cities – San Jose, San Francisco and Oakland – grouped separately as the “Big Three.”
-Cities that ring the Bay are referred to as “Bayside” cities, while the cities beyond this core are classified descriptively as “Inland, Delta and Coastal.”
-The remainder of Bay Area lands – by far the largest segment in terms of acreage – is classified as “Unincorporated.”
+Vital Signs groups jurisdictions in the Bay Area based on their proximity to the Bay, with the three largest cities—San Jose, San Francisco and Oakland—classified as the “Big Three.”
+Cities along the Bay are referred to as “Bayside” cities, while cities beyond this core are categorized as “Inland, Coastal and Delta.”
+The remainder of the Bay Area is designated as “Unincorporated.”

 Local Focus